xma711/notebook/linux/linux_distros/gentoo/README.md

 Installation
 --------------

-Follow https://wiki.gentoo.org/wiki/Handbook:AMD64 to install gentoo for linux 64.
+Follow https://wiki.gentoo.org/wiki/Handbook:AMD64 to install Gentoo for Linux 64.

-It is actually very similar to create a sd card for single-board computers like bbb and raspberry pi.
+It is actually very similar to create a SD card for single-board computers like BBB and raspberry pi.

-Wifi
+WiFi
 --------
 need to configure the kernel as : enable the following option in the kernel config: